-(1) The movant must select a hearing date for this kind of motion before the assigned judge from the Court Hearing Scheduler Program, and such date must be more than seven (7) days after the date of service.
+(1) The movant must select a hearing date for this type of motion from the Court Hearing Scheduler Program, and such date must be more than seven (7) days after the date of service.
 The notice of the motion must state the hearing date and time.

-(2) The movant must serve a copy of the motion under this Rule on the respondent and any non-debtor co-owner in the manner required by Federal Bankruptcy Rules 9014, 7004, and 3007.
+(2) The movant must serve a copy of the motion under this Rule on the respondent and any non-debtor co-owner in the manner required by Federal Bankruptcy

+Rules 9014, 7004, and 3007.
 Additional requirements for the notice, the certificate of service, and the proposed order are governed by Local Bankruptcy Rules 2002-1(a), 9013-4, and 9013-3, respectively.

 (c) Response to Motion.
 The Court Hearing Scheduler Program will compute the date that an objection is due, and such objection deadline must be included in the hearing notice.
-If no timely response is filed, the Court may rule on the motion as unopposed.
+If no timely response is filed, the Court may rule on the motion without further notice or a hearing as set forth in Local Bankruptcy Rule 9013-1(d).